litterbox-sf-jan/assessment-answer-key/answers.md

 Forking and cloning are actually very similar.
 Forking is a GitHub term that creates a copy of someone else's GitHub repo on your GitHub account.
 It actually uses cloning under the hood.
-Cloning is the process in Git of taking a remote Git repository and making a local copy of it.
+Cloning is the process in Git of taking a remote Git repository and making a copy of it.

 #### What does a foreign key do?